tomcotter7/notes/rag.md

 This suggests using Vision LM to do retrieval.
 The idea is that the Vision LM encodes screenshots of the document pages directly, and then use these embeddings to do retrieval.

 They use PaliGemma3B and ColBERT to do this.
 This outperforms (and is faster) than current OCR based retrieval.

+#### Generating Synthetic Data for ColPali - Domain Adaptation

+[This article](https://danielvanstrien.xyz/posts/post-with-code/colpali/2024-09-23-generate_colpali_dataset.html) details a way of generating synthetic data for finetuning ColPali for domain adapation (in this case UFO images).
+They used a small (7b) VLM model to generate descriptions of the images, and then a text-based model to generate queries for those descriptions.

 ## Frameworks